 Following the end of World War II, there was a rapid increase throughout the developed world in the number of scientists carrying out research.
 At the same time, new automated instrumentation made it possible to perform physical measurements much more efficiently.
 These two factors led to an exponential expansion in the amount of data published in the scientific literature and compiled in handbooks and repositories.

 By the early 1960s, a number of scientific leaders began to realize that this deluge of data was swamping the traditional publication and retrieval mechanisms, and that there was a danger that much of it would be lost to future generations.
 When several of these leaders got together and agreed that an organized international effort was needed to improve the management and preservation of scientific data and to facilitate coordination among interested groups throughout the world, the creation of CODATA was the outcome.

-The Committee on Data (CODATA), previously known as the Committee on Data for Science and Technology (CODATA), was set up by the 11th General Assembly of the International Council for Science (ICSU) held in Bombay, January 1966.
+The Committee on Data (CODATA), previously known as the Committee on Data for Science and Technology, was set up by the 11th General Assembly of the International Council for Science (ICSU), our predecessor organization, held in Bombay, January 1966.
 The Committee held its first meeting in Paris in June 1966.

 CODATA is concerned with all types of quantitative data resulting from experimental measurements or observations in the physical, biological, geological and astronomical sciences.
 Particular emphasis is given to data management problems common to different scientific disciplines and to data used outside the field in which they were generated.